- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

-20. What time should I arrive at the contest venue so I won’t be late for the division (physique category) and main categories I’m competing in?
+- When should I arrive at the competition hall to avoid being late for the categories I’m competing in?

 Answer: